Samir70/gs-takeaway/readme.md

 # Takeaway

-Quark has found a way back to communicate with the 21st Century, and is determined to make profit from  Humans who want to taste futuristic cuisine.
+Quark has found a way to communicate with the 21st Century, and is determined to make profit from  Humans who want to taste futuristic cuisine.

 To make your order:
  - clone this repo